cirosantilli/linux-cheat/compile/gcc/index.md

     gcc -std=c99
     gcc -std=1x

-`c11` will be the next version and is still being developed at the time of writting
+`c11` will be the next version and is still being developed at the time of writing.

 To allow gnu extensions:

     gcc -std=gnu90

-This is necessary on projects that rely on the extensions, such as the linux kernel
+This is necessary on projects that rely on the extensions, such as the Linux kernel.

 ##ansi

-Don't use this, use `std` instead
+Don't use this, use `std` instead:

     gcc -ansi

-Implies the most recent `-std` which gnu considers is stable manner (not necessarily the latest)
+Implies the most recent `-std` which gnu considers is stable manner (not necessarily the latest).

 Changes with time, currently equals: